Connect a client

 codex mcp list

-Codex can also read the server directly from ~/.codex/config.toml:
+Codex can also read the server from ~/.codex/config.toml:

 [mcp_servers.glyphs-mcp-server]